daniilidis-group/penncosyvio/website/content/extrinsic_calib/index.md

 ## Extrinsic calibration method

 The AprilTags on the north wall of the Singh Center were used as a calibration target.
-A total of 16 synchronized snapshots were cut from the video footage, and optical calibration was performed as described in a forthcoming paper.
+A total of 16 synchronized snapshots were cut from the video footage, and optical calibration was performed as described in the [ICRA paper](docs/penncosyvio.pdf).
 As an example, here is a picture of snapshot #4.
 The complete set of images is available for download, as well as the locations of the AprilTags in that area.
 <table>
 <tr>
 <td><figure><img src="../pics/extcalib/ec_vl.jpg" width="500"><figcaption>VI Sensor left</figcaption></figure></td>